DemonCloud/Ax/README.md

 model.toJSON()                     // "{"name":"Cloud","info":{"id":10024,"score":88}}"
 ```

-This example show how to set `validate` for model, easy manager data.
+This example show how to set `validate` for model and an easy way to manager data.

 Immutable data is extreme for the protection of itself,  the only way is that use `set` method to change data.